Cassandra: Efficient Enforcement of Sequential Execution for Cryptographic Programs (Extended Version)

 \textbf{Hardware configuration}.
 Hardware configuration $\omega$ in \name{} consists of (1) the architectural state $\sigma$ with the memory $m$ and register assignment $a$, (2) a global counter $\cMuarch$ that counts the number of contract-level control flow observations, (3) reorder buffer $\buf$ with size $\wMuarch$, and (4) the microarchitectural context $\mu$.
 Microarchitectural context is the part of the microarchitecture that the attacker can observe or influence.
-We use an abstract model for caches and pipeline scheduler, similar to~\cite{guarnieri2021hardware}, and also add the trace cache (specific to the \name{} semantics, representing the \BTU{}).
-Table~\ref{table:uarch-signatures} shows the interface of each component.
-For simplicity, we do not include the branch predictor since it is not accessed or influenced in our semantics. \begin{itemize}[leftmargin=0.5cm] \item \textit{Cache}: The $\CacheAccess$ function results in a $\CacheHit$ or $\CacheMiss$ based on a given cache state $\CacheState$ and memory address $\lbl$ and the $\CacheUpdate$ function generates a new cache state based on the input cache state and memory address; \item \textit{Scheduler}: The $\SchedNext$ function determines the next processor step ($\FetchDir$, $\ExeDir$, or $\CommitDir$) given the scheduler state $\SchedState$, and the $\SchedUpdate$ function updates the scheduler's state based on the reorder buffer state; \item \textit{Trace Cache}: The $\BtAccess$ function results in a $\BtHit$ or $\BtMiss$ based on a given trace cache state $\BtState$ and branch PC $\lbl$.
+We use an abstract model for caches, pipeline scheduler, and branch predictor, similar to~\cite{guarnieri2021hardware}, and also add the trace cache (specific to the \name{} semantics, representing the \BTU{}).
+Table~\ref{table:uarch-signatures} shows the interface of each component. \begin{itemize}[leftmargin=0.5cm] \item \textit{Cache}: The $\CacheAccess$ function results in a $\CacheHit$ or $\CacheMiss$ based on a given cache state $\CacheState$ and memory address $\lbl$, and the $\CacheUpdate$ function generates a new cache state based on the input cache state and memory address; \item \textit{Scheduler}: The $\SchedNext$ function determines the next processor step ($\FetchDir$, $\ExeDir$, or $\CommitDir$) given the scheduler state $\SchedState$, and the $\SchedUpdate$ function updates the scheduler's state based on the reorder buffer state; \item \textit{Branch Predictor}: The $\BpPredict$ function predicts the outcome based on a given predictor state $\BpState$ and input branch $\lbl$.
+The $\BpUpdate$ function updates the predictor's state based on a branch and its resolved outcome. \item \textit{Trace Cache}: The $\BtAccess$ function results in a $\BtHit$ or $\BtMiss$ based on a given trace cache state $\BtState$ and branch PC $\lbl$.
 The $\BtUpdate$ function updates the trace cache state if needed (e.g., fetching traces for a given branch PC $\lbl$ that misses in the trace cache). \end{itemize} Moreover, a \textit{reorder buffer} records the state of in-flight instructions.
-Expressions in a reorder buffer are initially unresolved and they can transform to a resolved state after execution.
+Expressions in a reorder buffer are initially unresolved, and they can transform to a resolved state after execution.
 A data-independent projection of a reorder buffer is shown as $\BufProject{\buf}$ where resolved expressions are replaced with $\resolved$ and unresolved expressions with $\unresolved$.
 In addition to \cite{guarnieri2021hardware}, we define an examine function that outputs $\resolved$ for a given $\BufProject{\buf}$ if all expressions are resolved:

 $\mathsf{examine}(\BufProject{\buf}) = $

 \name{} semantics uses a binary relation ($\stepMapN{\nameAbbr{}}$) that maps hardware configurations to their successors: